b0yu-li/angular-tour-of-heroes/tasking.md

 - [x] select one hero

 ## backlog
+- [ ] different levels of log, and user could filter logs
 - [ ] remove warning: Angular detected that `HttpClient` is not configured to use `fetch` APIs.
 It's strongly recommended to enable `fetch` for applications that use Server-Side Rendering for better performance and compatibility.
 To enable `fetch`, add the `withFetch()` to the `provideHttpClient()` call at the root of the application.